faxriddin/docker-ish-boshlanishi/README.md

     Boshqalar ishlatishi uchun obrazni Docker Hubga push qilishni

 o'rganasiz.
-Qo'llanma foydalanuvchilar xatoliklarga kamroq duch kelishi maqsadida foydalanuvchi testidan o'tkazilgan.
-For the best chance of success, follow the steps as written the first time before exploring on your own.
-It takes approximately 45 minutes to complete.
+Qo'llanma foydalanuvchilar xatoliklarga kamroq duch kelishi maqsadida foydalanuvchi qo'llanmadan foydalanish testidan o'tkazilgan.
+Yanada xatoga duch kelmaslik uchun birinchi bor o'zingiz ixtiyoringizga qarab o'rganishdan oldin quyida keltirilgan qadamlarni bosib o'ting.
+Bu sizdan taxminan 45 minut vaqt oladi.
-Make sure you understand…
+Tushunayotganingizga amin bo'ling…

 This getting started uses Docker Engine CLI commands entered on the commandline of a terminal window.
 You don’t need to be experienced using a command line, but you should be familiar with how to open one and type commands.